'It's not too late to save Brexit,' Johnson tells UK parliament

 “It is not too late to save Brexit,” Johnson told parliament in his resignation speech on Wednesday.
 “We have time in these negotiations - we have changed tack once and we can change again.

-He added: “The problem is not that we failed to make the case for a Free Trade Agreement of the kind spelt out (by May) at Lancaster House, we haven’t even tried.
-We must try now because we will not get another chance to get it right.”

-In a speech at London’s Lancaster House in January, May listed 12 priorities for Brexit including the pursuit of a bold and ambitious free trade agreement with the EU and an end to the jurisdiction of the European Court of Justice in Britain.
+With the ruling Conservative party deeply divided over Brexit, Johnson said he backed the prime minister but savaged her Brexit policy saying it would leave Britain in a “miserable, permanent limbo”.

+Johnson said the vision set out by May in her Lancaster House speech in January 2017 for a “strong independent, self-governing Britain” with a focus on having independent trade and regulation had never been turned into a firm negotiating position.

-Her government is now proposing to negotiate the closest possible commercial links - “a common rule book” - for goods trade with the bloc, saying this is the only way to balance political and economic priorities for Brexit.
+Instead, the government is proposing to negotiate the closest possible commercial links - “a common rule book” - for goods trade with the bloc, saying this is the only way to balance political and economic priorities for Brexit.

-But her plan, finalised this month at a cabinet meeting at her country house of Chequers, has pleased few on either side, compounding the divisions within the Conservative Party that have so far frustrated progress in talks with the EU
+Johnson denounced the plan agreed as a “Brexit in name only” which would leave Britain in a state of “economic vassalage”.

+He said Britain had become mired in a fog of self-doubt and that there had been a stealthy retreat over the last 18 months from what he called the “bright certainties” of May’s earlier vision of Brexit.

+The government narrowly won three votes in parliament on trade and customs arrangements this week despite rebellions by pro-European members of her party.

-Many Brexit or “Leave” campaigners feel they are losing ground to voices questioning the meaning of the 2016 vote.
+Many Brexit or “Leave” campaigners feel they are losing ground to voices questioning the meaning of the 2016 vote, a debate which has deepened divisions and prompted some to predict a Brexit betrayal.

 Johnson warned against making the “the fatal mistake of underestimating the intelligence of the public” by saying one thing to the EU and pretending to do another thing to the public.